 "Learning music through trees, and forests through music."

-Little Woodland Heights provides a mechanism for learning about the living world, in direct engagement with it.
-This translation process is child-centred and fosters meaningful personal relationships with the network of ideas embedded in the piece.
-Through the translative process, the child learns core tenets of contemporary scientific thought through the development of important musical fundamentals.
-This symbiotic bond is both a new and an old form of learning; to study tree architecture through rhythmic clave mapping, to explore phyllotaxic pattern through melodic frequency, or to conceive of ecosystems phenologically through formal structure are all ideas unique to the work.
-Yet to understand our world through careful study of its elements and their relationships, and for these to form a societal practise, is something inherently human.
+The work forms an immersive educational environment that translates ideas and concepts from ecology, botany, phyllotaxis and anthropology into the embodied language of music - a way of learning about the living world through participation and engagement.
+This process is child-centred and fosters meaningful personal relationships with the network of ideas embedded in the piece.
+Through the translative mapping of trees into music, the child learns core tenets of contemporary scientific thought through the development of important musical fundamentals.
+This symbiotic bond is both a new and an old form of learning; to study tree architecture through rhythmic clave mapping, to explore phyllotaxic pattern through melodic frequency, or to conceive of ecosystems phenologically through formal structure are all ideas unique to the work - yet to understand our world through careful study of its elements and their relationships, and for these to form a societal practise, is something inherently human.

 Both Art and Science are learnt most efficiently, and pursued most keenly, when they provide an immediate social impact for their participants.
 Thus, collaborative STE(A)M projects provide epiphytic environmental hubs where the children may develop their skills and understanding of the world as a totality.
 The way that we learn will become the way that we teach.
 If our primary aim is to provide the healthiest environment for the development of childhood learning to ensure that future generations are environmentally informed, have a deep sense of cultural vibrancy, and are capable of independent and direct engagement with the living world, then we must look to projects that drive the evolution of education in contemporary society in ways which address this array of themes simultaneously.